-Standalone balloon angioplasty, primary stenting, or secondary stenting is considered medically necessary for claudication when ALL of the following are met:
+Balloon angioplasty and/or stent placement is considered medically necessary for claudication when ALL of the following are met:

-- Significant lifestyle impairment or vocational limitation due to claudication with no other conditions causing significant limitations to walking. - Lack of improvement following at least three (3) months of conservative therapy that includes BOTH of the following: - o A structured exercise program (supervised or home based) - Optimal medical therapy as defined above - The target lesion is located in the aortoiliac or femoropopliteal vessels.
+- Significant lifestyle impairment or vocational limitation due to claudication with no other conditions causing significant limitations to walking. - Lack of improvement following at least three (3) months of conservative therapy\ that includes BOTH of the following: - A structured exercise program (supervised or home based) - o Optimal medical therapy as defined above - The target lesion is located in the aortoiliac or femoropopliteal vessels.
 (Intervention on the anterior tibial artery, tibioperoneal trunk, peroneal artery, posterior tibial artery, and/or pedal arteries is not medically necessary for treatment of claudication).

-Note: When improvement is evident at 3 months, an additional 3 months of conservative therapy should be undertaken before a decision is made regarding revascularization.
+\Note: When improvement is evident at 3 months, an additional 3 months of conservative therapy should be undertaken before a decision is made regarding revascularization.